akashchevli/Django-Poll-App/README.md

 ### **Prerequisites**

 Basic knowledge of python.
-Understanding of MVT structure.
+Good to have understanding of MVT structure.

 ### **Installation**
 <hr />

 The Code is written in Python 3.7.
 If you don't have Python installed you can find it <a href="https://www.python.org/downloads/">here</a>.
 If you are using a lower version of Python you can upgrade using the pip package, ensuring you have the latest version of pip.
 To install the required packages and libraries, run this command in the project directory after <a href="https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository">cloning</a> the repository:

-  - To run this project you have follow below steps.
+  - To run this project you have to follow below steps.

   1] Open the terminal and go inside the project directory where the project is located.